-In September 2017, the Company acquired the business and certain assets of Baymont, a manufacturer and supplier of fiberglass showers, tubs, and tile systems for the manufactured housing ("MH") and industrial markets, for a net initial purchase price of \$3.3 million plus contingent consideration based on future performance.
+In September 2017, the Company acquired the business and certain assets of Baymont, a manufacturer and supplier of fiberglass showers, tubs, and tile systems for the MH and industrial markets, for a net initial purchase price of \$3.3 million, plus subsequent contingent consideration payments over a six-year period based on future performance.
 The Company recorded a preliminary fair value estimate of the contingent consideration of \$5.1 million at the date of acquisition, which was included in the line item "Other long-term liabilities" on the condensed consolidated statement of financial position as of December 31, 2017.
-As required, the liability for this contingent consideration will be measured quarterly at fair value and the Company could record adjustments in future periods.
-In the first quarter of 2018, the fair value estimate of the contingent consideration was adjusted by \$1.1 million to \$4.0 million.
+In the first six months of 2018, the fair value estimate of the contingent consideration was adjusted by \$1.1 million to \$4.0 million.
 Baymont has operating facilities located in Golden, Mississippi and Belmont, Mississippi.

 The results of operations for Baymont are included in the Company's condensed consolidated financial statements and the Manufacturing operating segment from the date of acquisition.
 The preliminary purchase price allocation is subject to final review and approval, and thus all required purchase accounting adjustments are subject to change within the measurement period as the Company finalizes its fair value estimates.
-In the first quarter of 2018, changes from previously reported estimated amounts as of December 31, 2017 include a \$1.1 million decrease to goodwill which corresponded to the adjustment noted above to the fair value estimate of the contingent liability.
+In the first six months of 2018, changes from previously reported estimated amounts as of December 31, 2017 include a \$2.0 million decrease to goodwill and a \$0.9 million increase to other intangible assets, the net of which corresponded to the adjustment noted above to the fair value estimate of the contingent liability.